 Itchy skin and hair loss are often related.
 You'll often hear veterinarians refer to itchy skin as pruritus, which occurs when the skin becomes irritated and creates inflammatory molecules to send signals to the brain, triggering an itching sensation.

 While many pet parents try changing their cat's food to reduce itching, food allergies account for only a relatively small number of cases of itchy skin in cats (plus, changing your cat's food too suddenly or to a problematic food can cause other issues).
 This is why you'll want to see your vet for a correct diagnosis.

-While itchiness accompanies the most common skin diseases in cats, non-itchy skin diseases such as endocrine diseases, metabolic disorders, bacterial and fungal infections and autoimmune diseases may also be the culprit.
-Both itchiness and pain can cause your cat to lick and scratch their skin.
+While itchiness accompanies the most common skin diseases in cats, non-itchy skin diseases such as endocrine diseases, metabolic disorders, bacterial and fungal infections, and autoimmune diseases may also be the culprit.
+Both itchiness and pain can cause your cat to lick and scratch its skin.